Bradley-Hower/reading-notes/course-301/class-10.md

 **What causes a Stack Overflow?**

-A *Stack Overflow* occurs when a rescursive function (loop) occurs witout an exit.
+A *Stack Overflow* occurs when a recursive function (loop) occurs without an exit.
 Once the stack memory allocations is exceeded, the stack error is thrown.

 ## JavaScript error messages